lukeocodes/auth0-blog/_posts/2018-06-01-dont-wing-it-make-your-travel-apis-take-off-with-auth0.markdown

 There are many types of APIs in the travel sector including but not limited to hotels, airlines, vehicle rental, reviews and rating, packages, tours, attractions, and public transport.

+{% include tweet_quote.html quote_text="There are many types of APIs in the travel sector.
+Super-charge them with Auth0 API Authentication." %}

 ### Hotel reservations

 You're spoilt for choice for availability APIs, as online travel agencies stumble over themselves to give you the most options and best prices.
 Priceline and Expedia are the two big players in this area.
 Expedia's model is particularly interesting, offering two services that directly compliment each other.
 The Expedia Partner Central and Expedia Affiliate Network (EAN).